Thermalization without detailed balance: population oscillations in the absence of coherences

-Knowing the on-shell $T$-matrix elements, the transition rates for the 3QDs states can be calculated by tracing out the incoming and outgoing gas particle momentum \cite{alicki2023violation}:

 where $Z_{P}$ is the partition function of the gas particle and $\nu$ is the gas density.
+These transition rates derived from a physical microscopic model are used to build the transition matrix $M$.

-Figure \ref{fig:regimes} shows the number of oscillations during the system thermalization time scale as a function of the temperature $T$ and $V_1$.
-The number of oscillations is an indicator of the different dynamical regimes and is determined by the ratio between the imaginary and real parts of $M$ non-zero eigenvalue. $V_1$ is used as a control parameter for $\Delta_{VMR}$, Eq. \eqref{eq:time}, and the VDB, Eq. \eqref{eq:vmr}.
-As we discussed above, for low temperatures the system always decays exponentially to the thermal state.
+Figure \ref{fig:regimes} shows the number of oscillations during the system thermalization time scale as a function of the temperature $T$ and $V_1$. $V_1$ determines the strength of the VDB and the asymmetry of the dynamics, which sets the oscillation direction. $T$ fixes the bath energy that drives the oscillations.
+The number of oscillations indicates the different dynamical regimes and is determined by the ratio between the imaginary and real parts of $M$ non-zero eigenvalue.
+As discussed above, the system always decays without oscillations to the thermal state for low temperatures.
 This changes at higher temperatures.
-If the VDB is large enough, then there will be a temperature, $T_{EP}$, at which a LEP is formed and a sharp transition on the thermalization dynamics takes place. $T_{EP}$ depends on the VDB and therefore is a function of $V_1$.
+If the VDB is large enough, there is a temperature, $T_{EP}$, at which a LEP is formed and a sharp transition on the thermalization dynamics takes place.
 Above $T_{EP}$ the system will thermalize through decaying oscillations.
-Notice that the regions of microreversibility (i.e., $V_{1}\sim V_{2}$ or $V_{1}\sim V_{3}$) divide between oscillatory decay with different \emph{directions}: clockwise in the middle region $\left(|-\rangle\rightarrow |0\rangle \rightarrow |+\rangle \rightarrow |-\rangle\right)$ where the rates in the clockwise direction, $\circlearrowright$, ($a_{0-}, a_{+0}$ and $a_{-+}$) are the largest rates; and counterclockwise, $\circlearrowleft$, in the lateral regions $\left(|-\rangle\rightarrow |+\rangle \rightarrow |0\rangle \rightarrow |-\rangle \right)$ where the counterclockwise direction rates are the dominant rates ($a_{+-}, a_{0+}$ and $a_{-0}$).
-The plotted oscillations number never goes above $0.16$ and it can be shown that is bounded by 1 for a three-level system (see Sec.
-S.2 on the Supplemental Material).
-We expect the oscillations number to be higher for systems with a large number of levels, where the ratio between imaginary and real parts of the eigenvalues can be higher than 1 \cite{tarnowski2021random}.
+Notice that the regions that comply with DB (i.e., $V_{1}= V_{2}$ or $V_{1}= V_{3}$) divide between oscillatory decay with different \emph{directions}: clockwise in the middle region $\left(|-\rangle\rightarrow |0\rangle \rightarrow |+\rangle \rightarrow |-\rangle\right)$ where the rates in the clockwise direction, $\circlearrowright$, ($a_{0-}, a_{+0}$ and $a_{-+}$) are the largest rates; and counterclockwise, $\circlearrowleft$, in the lateral regions $\left(|-\rangle\rightarrow |+\rangle \rightarrow |0\rangle \rightarrow |-\rangle \right)$ where the counterclockwise direction rates are the dominant rates ($a_{+-}, a_{0+}$ and $a_{-0}$).
+The plotted oscillations number never goes above $0.16$.
+However, the oscillation number can be increased by considering larger systems \cite{tarnowski2021random} and increasing the strength of the VDB.
+It can reach 1 for a 4-level system and surpass 2 for a 7-level system (see Supplementary material section S.7).